Christmas in Las Vegas

 5. Fremont Street Christmas Light Show

-- Venue: Viva Vision screen, world's largest video screen
+Holiday shows on world's largest video screen

 6. Opportunity Village's Magical Forest

-- What it is: 25-acre holiday theme park benefiting people with disabilities
+25-acre holiday theme park benefiting people with disabilities

 7. Downtown Summerlin Ice Rink

-- Convenience: Less crowded than Strip options, easier parking
+Less crowded than Strip

 8. Venetian Ice Skating Rink